 Professional photographer Joel Grimes admits he almost always use a tripod – either in the studio or when he is shooting outdoors – here is why.

 Lots of people don’t like the hassle of carrying or working with a tripod – they feel that it is simply too restricting and with today’s image stabilization you don’t need one.
 Well, Grimes has a very different perspective on using a tripod.
-He start by mentioning one of his old photography teachers who said that using a basic kit lens on a tripod at f/8 will beat any expensive lens wide open handheld.
-This is just how optics works and even if you are freezing action with speedlights Grimes recommend that you use a tripod to eliminate even the smallest chance of vibration.
+He starts by mentioning one of his old photography teachers who said that using a basic kit lens on a tripod at f/8 will beat any expensive lens wide open handheld.
+This is just how optics works and even if you are freezing action with speedlights Grimes recommends that you use a tripod to eliminate even the smallest chance of vibration.